 The community organizations/agencies contained in this brochure are among many that offer support to students with special needs.
 We hope that this compilation of available sources, complete with contact numbers, is of assistance to you.

-Superior-Greenstone District School Board P.O.
-Bag A-12 Hemio Drive Marathon, ON POT 2E0 807-229-0436 / 1-888-604-1111 Fax 807-229-1471
+WWW.sgdsb.on.ca 12 Hemto Drive, Postal Bag 'A' Marathon, ON POT 2E0 P 807-229-0436 F 807-229-1471